-GECOS-- General Comprehensive Operating Supervisor--is the name given to the executive program which controls the sequencing and execution of all user programs on the GE-625 and the GE-635.
-This supervisory system has been designed to effectively control a multiprogramming environment, i.e., the running of several programs concurrently.
+The General Comprehensive Operating Supervisor (GECOS) is the executive program which controls the sequencing and execution of all user programs on the GE-625 and GE-635.
+This supervisory system is designed to effectively control a multiprogramming environment, producing a significant increase in system throughput, with reduced turnaround time for the average job.